digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/getting-started/settlement.rst

 Why do we need a route provider?
 ====================================

-Consider a real-world example where Alice instructs a bank transfer to send USD 100 to Bob.
+Consider a real-world example where Bob instructs a bank transfer to send USD 100 to Alice.
 The following happens:

-- ``USD 100`` are debited from Alice's account at her bank
+- ``USD 100`` are debited from Bob's account at his bank
-- ``USD 100`` are transferred from Alice's bank to Bob's bank (via their accounts at the central bank)
+- ``USD 100`` are transferred from Bob's bank to Alice's bank (via their accounts at the central bank)
-- ``USD 100`` are credited to Bob's account at his bank
+- ``USD 100`` are credited to Alice's account at her bank

 A single settlement :ref:`Step <type-daml-finance-interface-settlement-types-step-78661>` requires
 three :ref:`RoutedStep <type-daml-finance-interface-settlement-types-routedstep-10086>`\s to settle.